FARM STAYS IN IRELAND

-Ireland’s South; the province of Munster, is a long standing and very popular tourist region which contains some of the best farmstays in Ireland.
-The majestic county of Kerry, home to the country’s largest mountain range the MacGillycuddy Reeks, is a particular favourite for agritourism.
+Ireland’s South; the province of Munster, is a long-standing and very popular tourist region.
+The majestic county of Kerry, home to the country’s largest mountain range the MacGillycuddy Reeks, is a particular favourite.
 It is centered around the town of Killarney which gets an inordinate amount of tourists and though not really the prettiest of towns, its surrounding national park is famously beautiful.

-Cork city is the main city of the South, and its a lively, friendly place in a nice setting between rivers and steep hills.
-To the west of the city, West Cork is wild and scenic, and has long been a rustic haven for many international artists, writers and the like, so it has a slightly bohemian, cultured air.
+Cork City is the main city of the South, and it’s a lively, friendly place in a nice setting between rivers and steep hills.
+To the west of the city, West Cork is wild and scenic and has long been a rustic haven for many international artists, writers, and the like, so it has a slightly bohemian, cultured air.
 The town of Kinsale for example is an internationally renowned culinary destination.
-Around that, you’ll find cute little towns like Skibbereen and Bantry and acres of ruggedly scenic countryside where farmstays and country cottages are popular accommodation choices.
+Around that, you’ll find cute little towns like Skibbereen and Bantry and acres of ruggedly scenic countryside where countryside cottages are a popular accommodation choice.

-The green, fertile farmlands of North Cork, Limerick and Tipperary to the north are much less visited with the exception of the slightly cheesy, but hugely popular medieval theme park of Bunratty Castle in Limerick and the stunning Rock of Cashel in South Tipperary.
-Waterford to the South East has the Comeragh mountains to explore, with lots of nice, not too strenous, hiking trails.
+The green, fertile farmlands of North Cork, Limerick, and Tipperary to the north are much less visited with the exception of the slightly cheesy, but hugely popular medieval theme park of Bunratty Castle in Limerick and the stunning Rock of Cashel in South Tipperary.
+Waterford to the South East has the Comeragh mountains to explore, with lots of nice, not too strenuous, hiking trails.

-Last but not least in the province of Munster is County Clare, the land of the Burren, a ghostly rocky flat plain that over looks the Atlantic Ocean and is a unique ecological landscape with many very rare plant species that are found nowhere else in the country.
-Alongside that there are the Cliffs of Moher, an awesome sight that no visitor should miss.
+Last but not least in the province of Munster is County Clare, the land of the Burren, a ghostly, rocky flat plain that overlooks the Atlantic Ocean and is a unique ecological landscape where Alpine, Arctic, and Mediterranean plant species grow side by side.
+Nearby the Burren are the Cliffs of Moher, an awesome sight that no visitor should miss.
 Clare also has many lovely little villages that are famous for traditional music, Doolin being the most obvious, a tiny, but extremely lively little place where, in its many pubs you can hear some of the finest folk music Ireland has to offer.

 THE WEST OF IRELAND